-Admissions Criteria for the DNP
+Admissions Criteria for the Doctorate of Nursing Practice

-7. Resume or CV with your application that includes work experience, educational, leadership and professional organization activities, and scholarly activities including publications, presentations, research, honors and awards.
+5. Resume or CV with your application that includes work experience, educational, leadership and professional organization activities, and scholarly activities including publications, presentations, research, honors and awards.

 6. An essay of a maximum of 1000 words that addresses the following:

 - Discuss a person, incident, or experience in your life that impacted your decision to become an advanced practice nurse who will care for a diverse population of patients.

 - All students contribute to the creation of a diverse and inclusive environment when diversity is defined most broadly.
 Whether by a personal attribute, characteristic, culture, experience, or behavior, please tell us how you believe you will contribute to the diversity of the profession and the mission of Walsh University.